 And this is where sh*t went South…

-New gaskets, pumps, filters, oil, fuel, hope and a prayer… time to fire ‘er up!
+New gaskets, pumps, filters, oil, fuel, hope, and prayer… time to fire ‘er up!

-It started, sounded much better, ran smooth in max throttle and on idle… it worked!
-Ran it for a few minutes as the goal was to flush the new oil with some Sea Foam through the crank case, drain it and refill it with fresh oil again.
+It started, sounded much better, ran smoothly in max throttle and on idle… it worked!
+Ran it for a few minutes as the goal was to flush the new oil with some Sea Foam through the crankcase, drain it and refill it with fresh oil again.
 With the state of the old oil being what it was, this probably has to be done a few times.